Advice levelsWhat does this mean?

-Costs at public hospitals ranges from free for general problems to expensive for complicated procedures.
+Costs at public hospitals range from free for general problems to expensive for complicated procedures.

 Tobago has one decompression chamber in Roxborough in the north of the island.

-If you're seriously ill or injured, you might be evacuated to Miami or another destination.
+You might be evacuated to Miami or another destination if you're seriously ill or injured.
 Medical evacuation can be very expensive.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Laws introduced in 2019 decriminalised limited marijuana possession and use under certain conditions.

 Penalties for drug offences are severe.
 They can include lengthy prison sentences in local jails, even for a small quantity of illegal drugs.